Lombard Steam Log Hauler: Operation

-While the ground was covered with snow and ice, a log hauler could tow a string of sleds filled with logs.
-Each sled train required a crew of four men.
-An engineer and fireman occupied the cab behind the boiler, and a steersman sat on the platform in front.
-A conductor rode on the sleds with a bell-rope or wire to signal the crew in the cab.
-The earliest log haulers pulled three sleds, and later models were designed to pull eight sleds.
+Each train required a crew of four: a steersman in front, an engineer and fireman in the cab, and a conductor riding on the log sleds, who signaled the crew in the cab with a bell-rope or wire.
+The earliest log haulers pulled three sleds, in time increased to eight.
 Each train carried 40,000 to 100,000 board-feet of logs.
 The record train length was said to be 24 sleds with a total length of 1650 ft.

-The greatest operational difficulty was on downhill grades where ice allowed the sleds to accelerate faster than the engine.
+Downhill grades were the most dangerous, where ice allowed the sleds to accelerate faster than the engine.
 Jack-knifing sleds pushed many log haulers into trees, and most photos of log haulers show rebuilt cabs and bent ironwork on the boiler and saddle tank.
-Hay was spread over the downhill routes in an effort to increase friction under the sleds, but hungry deer sometimes consumed the hay before the train arrived.
+Hay was spread over the downhill routes in an effort to increase friction under the sleds, but hungry deer sometimes consumed it before the train arrived.

-The steersman was regarded as the hero of the crew.
-In sub-freezing temperatures down to 40 degrees below zero, he sat in an exposed position in front of the train.
-Sparks flying out of the boiler stack above him would sometimes set his clothing on fire as avoidance of trees required his full attention and effort turning the large iron steering wheel.
-Some steersmen earned enough money to purchase fire-resistant leather clothing.
-Some log haulers had a small roofed shelter built on the steering platform, but the shelter limited the steersman's ability to jump clear when collision became inevitable, and he would require luck to avoid injury from the following trainload of logs.
+The exposed steersman was subjected to sub-freezing temperatures that could reach 40 degrees below zero.
+Sparks flying out of the boiler stack above him would sometimes set his clothing on fire; some steersmen earned enough money to purchase fire-resistant leather gear.
+Some log haulers had a small roofed shelter built on the steering platform, but the shelter limited the steersman's ability to jump clear in collisions, who then had to dodge the logs sleds.

 Berlin Mills Company was one of the larger woods operators to use Lombard log haulers.
-They purchased one machine in 1904, and then purchased two more to maintain reliable operation when one needed repairs.
-The company maintained a single 6 mi iced haul road in Stetson, Maine, by nightly application of water from a sprinkler sled, and strung a telephone line with frequent call boxes to dispatch sled trains over that road.
-The company estimated those three Lombard log haulers did the work of 60 horses.
+It purchased one machine in 1904, followed by two more to rotate during needed maintenance and repairs.
+Nightly application of water from a sprinkler sled kept its single 6 mi iced haul road in Stetson, Maine, open.
+A telephone line with frequent call boxes handled sled dispatch and communications.
+The company estimated its log haulers did the work of 60 horses.